Jazz vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Jazz Betting Records & Stats

-- The Jazz have been underdogs in 41 games this season and have come away with the win 17 times (41.5%) in those contests.
+- The Jazz have come away with 18 wins in the 44 contests they have been listed as the underdogs in this season.

-- Utah has not won as an underdog of +300 or more on the moneyline this season in five games with those odds or longer.
+- Utah has not entered a game this season with longer moneyline odds than +900.

-- The moneyline set for this matchup implies Utah has a 25% chance of walking away with the win.
+- The moneyline set for this matchup implies Utah has a 10% chance of coming away with a victory in the contest.

 Jazz vs. Lakers Over/Under Stats